 - Ungeförderte Private Vorsorge (unsubsidized prevention) : This is also a private measure usually focused on Lebensversicherung (Life insurance) products.
 It can also include products which offer pension with a life insurance.

 Now, this post only focuses on Rürup , and I reserve some of the other topics for more posts in this series.

-The question of Rürup Rente.
-Where does it fit in retirement planning
+What is Rürup Rente.
+Where does it fit in retirement planning?

-Rürup is a self invested pension scheme, this is well positioned for freelancers who may not be invested in the statutory pension program.
+Rürup is a self invested pension scheme, this is well positioned for freelancers who may not be invested in the statutory pension program (as there is no regulation on freelancers to invest in state pension).
 At the same time it is also a choice for those who have statutory pension but want to top that with additional pension.

 Key features of a Rürup pension program

 - Behaves like a pension, you cannot withdraw this in advance and it is only paid as a pension after retirement.
-You cannot exit a Rürup but stop paying into it.
+You cannot exit a Rürup but stop contributing into it.

 - There is no minimum contribution limit.
 Contributions can be stopped, this is helpful for freelancers.

 - As it is a pure pension plan, it also gives you tax benefits.
 Upto 24,900 EUR investment are tax free.